 file:////usr/share/backgrounds/Ashim DSilva.jpg.
 You can use any other image as well.
 Save and close.

 Settings > Tweaks.
 Then change the icon and cursors to urutau-icons.

 After all the configurations and installation, you should be all set with the Pantheon Desktop in Arch Linux.
 Here’s a screenshot of my test machine.

-If you face any error, let me know using the comment box below.
+If you face any errors, let me know using the comment box below.